Ray Gosling: Broadcasting career

 In 2000 he returned to television in a series of documentaries about his personal life over recent years, including his bankruptcy.
 This led to him being taken on by BBC East Midlands in 2004 as a regular presenter on Inside Out, where he reported in his own individual style.
 His first film for Inside Out revisited his first TV documentary, Two Town Mad, made for the BBC in 1962.
 It was a comparison between Leicester and Nottingham and Gosling went back to the places and the people in the original film.

 Next came films on garden gnomes, statues, bus travel, OAP workers, frugal living, new arts buildings and windmills.
 His film on Joe Orton was part of a programme which won the RTS Midlands Best Regional programme in 2008.

 His BBC Four documentary Ray Gosling OAP concerned his decision to move into sheltered accommodation.
 It won the Jonathan Gili Award For Most Entertaining Documentary Award at Grierson 2007 over tough competition from Alan Sugar's The Apprentice.
 It followed the highly acclaimed BBC Four documentaries Bankrupt and Pensioned Off.
 Other radio contributions included items on BBC Radio 4's You and Yours in 2008 and 2009.

 The value of Gosling's work was recognised by Nottingham Trent University in 2005, when it stepped in to save "an amazing treasure trove of groundbreaking TV and radio work which was in danger of being lost forever".
-The veteran broadcaster's archive, which includes films, tapes, scripts, cuttings and background notes providing perspective on 40 years of social history, is now safely preserved within the School of Arts and Humanities.
+The veteran broadcaster's archive, which includes films, tapes, scripts, cuttings and background notes providing perspective on 40 years of social history, was within the School of Arts and Humanities, until 2025 when it was transferred to Manuscripts and Special Collections at the University of Nottingham.